M0YCX/M0YCX.github.io/_posts/2024-09-30-Tee_Pi_networks_with_ABCD_models.md

 ![Screenshot of the Chebyshev 3rd order filter constructed from ABCD matrices](/assets/images/2024-09/two-port-tee-pi-model.jpg "Screenshot of the Chebyshev 3rd order filter constructed from ABCD matrices")

+UPDATES:
-UPDATE: Added a spice analysis of the low pass filter to verify the results.
+* Added a spice analysis of the low pass filter to verify the results.
+* Added S-Parameter node results and diagrams